-A fire engineering brief (FEB) process will ensure fire safety designs that do not follow an acceptable solution complies with the building code.
+A fire engineering brief (FEB) process helps to ensure fire safety designs that do not follow an acceptable solution will sufficiently demonstrate compliance with the building code.

 The New Zealand Building Code is performance-based.
 It states how a building must perform in its intended use rather than describing how the building must be designed and constructed.
 Compliance with an acceptable solution or verification method is a means for establishing compliance with the building code, but are not the only means.

 If your fire safety design does not use an acceptable solution as a means of compliance, then a specific fire engineering analysis is required to establish compliance with the building code using a verification method or an alternative solution.

 A fire engineering brief (FEB) process is used to define the scope of work and design basis for the fire engineering analysis.
 This process involves an early discussion between key stakeholders on the project scope, analysis methodologies, design acceptance criteria and any potential regulatory constraints.